pencilsharpernerman/Word-Frequency-website/README.md

 Click the "Choose File" button and upload a text file which you need to evaluate.
 The webpage displays the Top 25 frequent words in the file present the English language dictionary excluding stop words.
+The top25 words returned are in-order of the frequency from max to min.